Nick-Chapman/jenga/tutorial/01_getting_started.md

 Jenga will rerun the `gcc` action because the input file `main.c` has changed.
 ```
-$ jenga run -a hello.exe
+$ jenga exec -a hello.exe
 elaborated 1 rule and 1 target
 A: gcc -o hello.exe main.c
 ran 1 action